Axiomatizations of causal reasoning under indeterministic causal laws: Differences with the deterministic case

 where the range of possible values for $O$ has changed from $\{heads\}$ to $\{heads,tails\}$. \end{example}

-This second example should clarify that a relational causal law $\F_V$, by itself, determines the set of its own non-dummy arguments, but does not determine the (possibly larger) set of parents of $V$.
-Learning the set of parents is possible once we have a notion of intervention -- we may then check whether intervening on a given argument $Z$ may change the range of allowed values for $V$ in some model.
-But on the other hand, to know whether intervening on $Z$ may affect $V$ we need to know whether $Z$ is a parent of $V$.
-We can escape this vicious circle by declaring explicitly the set of parents of a variable as part of a specification of model, i.e. follow the approach 1. delineated at the beginning of this section.
+This second example should clarify that a relational causal law $\F_V$, by itself, determines the set of its own non-dummy arguments, but does not determine the (possibly larger) set of direct causes of $V$.
+Learning the set of direct causes is possible once we have a notion of intervention -- we may then check whether intervening on a given argument $Z$ may change the range of allowed values for $V$ in some model.
+But on the other hand, to know whether intervening on $Z$ may affect $V$ we need to know whether $Z$ is a direct cause of $V$.
+We can escape this vicious circle by declaring explicitly the set of parents of a variable as part of a specification of model, i.e. follow the approach 1. delineated at the beginning of this section (the set of direct causes of $Y$ will then be a subset of $PA_Y$).

-One may raise the doubt that the model considered in example \ref{example: dummy parent} is not legitimate -- it seems strange that the variable $B$ is not allowed to take a third value, standing for ``not tossing''.
-There is a vast literature discussing the aptness of choices of causal models (\cite{HalHit2010}); but, lacking a general theory of the choice of models, we must be wary of the possibility of legitimate examples of this form.